 There are a number of official guidelines that are implemented in the cabins.
 Cleanliness, tidiness, and consideration towards fellow travelers are important.
-The purpose of these rules is to ensure a comfortable stay for hikers and other travelers.
+The purpose of these rules is to ensure a comfortable stay for hikers and other travelers:

 In general, the best time to take the trail is from the end of June until the middle of September.
-However, conditions vary and weather is always subject to change, even in summer snow is not uncommon.
+However, conditions vary, and weather is always subject to change, even in summer snow is not uncommon.

 The Icelandic Road Authority closes the roads into Landmannalaugar (F208/F225/F210), as well as the roads to other huts along the way, outside of the summer season.

-Anywhere and everywhere.
+Everywhere you look on this trail is a good photo opp!
 Photograph everything so you can remember it forever.
 A few of the highlights include:

-Remember Eyjafjallajökull?
-The infamous volcano eruption from 2010 that no newscaster in the world could pronounce?
+Remember Eyjafjallajökull – the infamous volcano eruption from 2010 that no newscaster in the world could pronounce?
 From Þórsmörk it is easy to head over the pass at Fimmvörðuháls – the site of the first eruption- to see the two new craters, Magni and Móði.
 You will see the great glacier volcano, Eyjafjallajökull, probably the most famous volcano in the world!

 There are 3 rivers that need to be waded through en route.
 While the majority of river crossings are via a footbridge, care must be taken when crossing those without.